Vietnamese Rangers: History

-The French established a commando school in Nha Trang in 1951.
+The French established a commando school in the coastal city of Nha Trang in 1951.
 After the American Military Assistance Advisory Group took over the military advisory role, the school was converted to a Ranger school in 1956.
 In 1960, when the Vietnam War began in earnest, the Vietnamese Rangers were formed.
 Rangers (Biet Dong Quan [BDQ]) initially organized into separate companies with U.S. Army Rangers were assigned as advisers, initially as members of the Mobile Training Teams (MTTs), at Ranger Training Centers (RTC), and later at the unit level as members of the Military Advisory Command Vietnam (MACV).
 A small number of Vietnamese Ranger officers were selected to attend the U.S. Army Ranger School at Ft.
 Benning.

 In 1962, BDQ companies were initially formed into counter-insurgency Special Battalions but by 1963 Ranger units were organized into battalions and their mission evolved from counter-insurgency to light infantry operations.